hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/go-perun.md

 It was difficult for me to figure out how to add tests using the simulated backend.
 Particularly, I couldn't figure out how to make the watcher send events to the watcher.

-However, I implemented some tests based on generated mocks.
-This covers both happy path and most of the corner cases.
-I used these to guide my development.
-I have added them in the PR (in separate commits).
-If it is possible, we could replace them with tests using simulated backend or remove them (if they don't fit the testing style used in the project).
+However, I implemented some tests based on generated mocks , which I used these to guide my development.
+I have added them in the PR (in separate commits) for time being.
+After figuring out how to test simulated backed, we could also replace these tests.

+#### Open points

+1. What do we do when registration fails ?
+Should we load the error information into the adjudicator events pub-sub to close it ?
+2. What do we do in the below scenario ?
+    1. Ledger channel (LC1) is registered with the watcher.
+    2. Client opens a sub-channel (SC1).
+    3. Funding transaction is completed on LC1  and updated to the watcher.
+    4. Before SC1 registers itself with the watcher, an event is `RegisteredEvent` is received for LC1.
+    5. Now, when we want to collect the latest state for all sub-channels of LC1, we will not be able to fund SC1.

 #### Resolves #174
             </td>